 Day of the Dead traditions.
 These discussions will be followed by a question

 and answer session with the audience plus photo opportunities with the artists

-The first floor features Day of the Dead in Art, curated by Dr. Ruben Cordova, with over 100 art objects made by more than 50 artists, most of whom are Mexican or Chicano.
+The Day of the Dead in Art exhibit features over 100 art objects made by more than 50 artists, most of whom are Mexican or Chicano.
 It includes a pristine group of vintage prints by José Guadalupe Posada plus prints by Luis Jiménez and two paintings by Vincent Valdez.
 View the exhibit catalogue here.

 Plus, on the second floor is Día de los Muertos: A Cultural Legacy, Past, Present & Future, presented by Self Help Graphics.
 This exhibit explores the evolution of the celebration in Los Angeles and the foundational transnational dialogue between the Chicano/Latino community and Mexico that continues to shape this tradition.
 The exhibit is curated by Linda Vallejo and Dr. Betty Brown.